Keep your admin in order when running a business in the Netherlands: get clued up on business insurance, taxes, banking, and more.

 You must also include an invoice number and send the invoice by the 15th day following the month when you supplied the service.
 It also makes sense to state a payment term on the invoice (the deadline is automatically 30 days later for business-to-business clients, unless you specify otherwise).
-For amounts under €100 (including VAT), you can send an invoice that only includes the names and addresses, VAT amount, invoice date, and goods and services supplied.
+For amounts under €100 (including BTW), you can send an invoice that only includes the names and addresses, VAT amount, invoice date, and goods and services supplied.
 Keep hold of your invoices for seven years.

 What to do if a customer does not pay your invoice

 Occasionally when you run a business in the Netherlands, you might come across a client who neglects to pay your invoice within the agreed period.
 Should this happen to you, there are several steps you can take to ensure you receive your payment.

 First, check with your client to make sure the invoice is correct.
 Sometimes, it could simply be that the payment has slipped the client’s mind.
 If they have still not paid after a few days, send a written reminder (betalingsherinnering).
 Your next step will be to send a formal notice letter (aanmaning) by regular post and post with confirmation of receipt.
 You can also send it by email.
 This letter should include the following: